 B. The principal investigator (or his/her designee):

 Oversees the satisfactory performance of the agreement to ensure that goals are achieved.
 This includes but is not limited to periodic reviews of progress reports and reviewing results delivered against statement of work in subagreement.

-Monitors the technical and programmatic activities of the sub-recipient as necessary to ensure that the federal funds are used for
+Monitors the technical and programmatic activities of the sub-recipient as necessary to ensure that the federal funds are used for authorized purposes.

 Also reviews and approves invoices received from the sub-recipient, to ensure costs are allocable, allowable and reasonable (e.g. circulars A-21 for educational institutions and A-122 for most other nonprofits).